Orlyval

 The line was financed and initially operated by private companies including Matra, the company that developed the VAL technology, along with several international developers.
 The line was a commercial failure and the operators went bankrupt.
 RATP Group, the transportation operator for the Paris region, took over the line in 1992.

+Following the extension of Paris Metro line 14 to Orly Airport in June 2024, the future of the line is currently being considered by Île-de-France Mobilités.

 History

 Orly Airport is the primary airport for domestic flights between Paris and other cities in France.
 During the 1980s, the only transportation options to the airport were by road.
 Bus routes to the airport were often crowded and traffic jams were frequent.

 Several projects were suggested: an extension of Paris Métro Line 7, an additional branch of the RER B, and an extension of the RER C. Ultimately, in December 1987, authorities opted for the construction of a shuttle line from the airport to Antony station on the RER B line using the Véhicule Automatique Léger (VAL) technology developed by Matra for the Lille Metro which opened in 1983.
 The project was seen (and criticized) as a showcase project for Matra who was hoping to sell VAL systems to cities across the world.

 The government of Jacques Chirac was skeptical about financing the shuttle line and instead offered up a concession: the right for a private company to operate the shuttle line on the airport grounds.
 A consortium was formed to build the line, consisting of the domestic airline Air Inter (26.7% share), builder Lyonnaise des Eaux-Dumez (18% share), VAL manufacturer Matra (17.3% share), and public transport operator RATP (3.3% share).
 The other 34.7% of the consortium was owned by several banks including Caisse des Dépôts, Crédit Lyonnais, and Indosuez.
 With daily ridership forecasted at over 14,000 passengers, the banks helped the group secure loans worth 1.55 billion french francs (about €21.65 million).